Mumps is a viral illness which can be serious. Immunisation is the only way to prevent it.

 People are also at greater risk of catching mumps if they were born in Fiji, Tonga, Kiribati, Nauru, Papua New Guinea, Solomon Islands, Tuvalu and Vanuatu, or in some mainland nations in Asia.
 That's because these countries may not have immunised children against mumps.

 What are the signs and symptoms of mumps?

-It can take about 2 to 4 weeks to get sick with mumps after being in contact with an infected person.
+It can take 12 to 25 days from contact with someone with mumps to getting sick with mumps.
 This is called the incubation period.

 Some children, particularly young children, can have mumps without symptoms.

 - swelling and soreness of the salivary glands at the side of your child's face

 - pain and swelling of a testicle in teenage boys

 The fever usually lasts about 1 to 6 days, but the swelling in the glands can last for more than 10 days.

 How serious is mumps?